 November 25: Future energy markets

 In a growing renewable-energy system the economics are determined by market design.
-The third event will evaluate what a future flexible energy market should look like and how it affects the operation of the industry.
-In a future energy market the role of power procurement and operations as well as regulatory and legislative considerations are further explored.
-With Jeroen Tap (DOW) and Marco Rine (VDL), and more to follow.
+The 3rd event will evaluate what a future flexible energy market should look like and how it affects the operation of the industry.
+For more information, please contact firstname.lastname@example.org.